 Day 8 - Pine Creek, Litchfield National Park and Darwin

 We go back to Darwin via Adelaide River to look for the Silver backed form of the Grey Butcherbird which is endemic to the Northern Territory and Litchfield National Park.
 Litchfield is the only location we might see Emus and it is home to spectacular magnetic termite mounds.
 If we have time back in Darwin we will visit locations where we may see species missed on our previous visit.

 Day 9 - Darwin and Departure

 Our tropical Australia birding tour ends in Darwin.
 Depending upon departure times, we may visit Knuckey’s Lagoon and Howard Springs Nature Reserve.
 Possible species include the endemic Rainbow Pitta, Australian Pratincole, Eastern Yellow Wagtail, Wood Sandpiper, Green Pygmy Goose, Magpie Goose and a variety of other wetland species.
-Those continuing on to Eastern Australia birding tour will take a midday flight to Cairns.
+Those continuing on to Eastern Australia birding tour will take a morning flight to Cairns.

 Departures & Prices

 Tour Price Includes

 - One guide and vehicle with 4 - 8 participants, two guides and vehicles with 9 - 12 participants

 - Travel to and from start/end location